JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-apps.md

 The app name sets the target executable and application bundle name.
 To change your app name:

-* If you have _not_ opened the project in Android Studio yet, you can change the `APP_NAME` option in `Config.xcconfig` directly in any text editor.
+* If you have _not_ opened the project in Android Studio yet, you can change the `APP_NAME` option in the `iosApp/Configuration/Config.xcconfig` file directly in any text editor.
 * If you've already opened the project in Android Studio, do the following:

-  1. Close the project in Android Studio.
+  1. Close the project.
-  2. In your terminal, run `./cleanup.sh`.
-  3. In any text editor, change the `APP_NAME` option.
+  2. In any text editor, change the `APP_NAME` option in the `iosApp/Configuration/Config.xcconfig` file.
-  4. Re-open the project in Android Studio.
+  3. Re-open the project in Android Studio.

 If you need to configure other settings, use Xcode.
 After opening the project in Android Studio, open the `iosApp/iosApp.xcworkspace` file in Xcode and make changes there.